 Do you have a passion for home education?
 Find a place to employ your talents and serve with NCHE!

 Want to reach NC homeschoolers with your product or service?

-For nearly 30 years NCHE has served North Carolinians and friends who support home education.
+For 30 years NCHE has served North Carolinians and friends who support home education.
 Since 1984 NCHE's Greenhouse Report and now GREENHOUSE magazine has been bringing words of encouragement, methods of homeschooling, stories of student success and news to keep homeschoolers informed.

 Because readers have different reading practices, NCHE makes GREENHOUSE available in three different ways: